aleksanderpalamar/blog-backend/README.md

 ```
 The server will start at `http://localhost:8080` (or the port specified in your `.env` file).

+## Docker and Docker Compose
+This project includes a Dockerfile and docker-compose.yml file to help you manage common task more easily.
+Here's a list of the available commands and a brief description of what they do:

+`docker compose up --build`: Builds the Docker image and starts the containers.
+`docker compose down`: Stops and removes the containers.

 ### API Endpoints
 - GET `/posts`: Retrieve all blog posts.
 - GET `/posts/:i`: Retrieve a single blog post by ID.